DavidDock/works-of-wes-anderson/TESTING.md

 [JS Hint](https://jshint.com/) was used to test the javascript code.

-The validation was completed to all the javascript written for this site.
-Only the relevant javascript needed was linked to the template.
+The validation was completed on all the javascript written for this website.
+Only the relevant javascript needed is linked to the template that needs it.
+I wanted to try new learning in this project by using JQuery when I could but vanilla javascript was used too when needed.
+These functions work well but I am aware that the script could possibly be streamlined, this can be looked at at a future date.
-The warnings given regarding an undefined variable "bootstrap", which is an external libary used.
+The warnings given are referencing an undefined variable "bootstrap", which is an external libary used.
-See the results blow.
+See the results and manual testing below.

 ### base.js

+This comprises of two functions:

+* The first being to timeout the messages.
+I have manually tested this on all messages and it works well.
+* The second function was made to add style to the bootstrap hamburger menu and change the hamburger to an envelope to open and close on click.
+I have manually tested this many times and it works well.

 <details><summary>Validator</summary>